jonnyrobots/roberts.work/_posts/2019-01-28-price-of-comms.md

 ---
 layout: post
 title:  "Comms: the price of communication"
+abstract: The effect of communication on stakeholder management
 date:   2019-01-28 15:31:12 +0000
+readtime: 4 minutes
 categories: article
 ---

-What’s the effect of communication on stakeholder management?

 **Foreward**